-► The German social security system is a social insurance system and therefore those persons who are in employment and in certain cases in self-employment are covered.
-The system does not make a difference with relation to nationality - except in a few cases not relevant here.
-General rules apply.
+The German social security system is a social insurance system and therefore those persons who are in employment and in certain cases in self-employment are covered.
+The system does not make any difference in relation to nationality, except in a few cases that are not relevant here.
+The general rules apply.